HL7/fhircast-docs/docs/events/get-context.md

 This method returns an object containing the current context of a topic.
 The current context is made up of one or more "top-level" contextual resources and the type of the anchor context in the `contextType` field.
 For example, if the current context was established using a [`Patient-open`](./patient-open.md) request the returned object will contain `contextType: "Patient"`.
 If the current context was created by a [`DiagnosticReport-open`](./diagnosticReport-open.md) request the returned object will contain `contextType: "DiagnosticReport"`.

 ## Content Sharing Support
-If a Hub supports content sharing, the Hub returns the current content in an `updates` key and the content version in a `version` key.  `Bundle` entries SHALL not contain a `request` attribute.
+If a Hub supports content sharing, the Hub returns the current content in an `content` key and the content version in a `version` key.  `Bundle` entries SHALL not contain a `request` attribute.
 The enclosed `Bundle` resource SHALL have a `type` of `collection`.
+The `Bundle` SHALL contain no entries if there is no content associated with the current context.

 ## Context